pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * I looked into her eyes and I saw heaven. (simple past)
 * I have been looking for my keys for the last two hours!

----

-Bob: Have you been looking for a new apartment?

-Ana:We have looked at a lot of apartments.

----
 ## prefer preferred (d) (reg)
 * My father prefers weak coffee.
 * I would have preferred white wine but all they had was red.